Chief of Staff of the United States Air Force

-The chief of staff of the Air Force is an administrative position based in the Pentagon, and while the chief of staff does not have operational command authority over Air Force forces (that is within the purview of the combatant commanders who report to the secretary of defense), the chief of staff does exercise supervision of Air Force units and organizations as the designee of the secretary of the Air Force.
+The chief of staff of the Air Force is an administrative position based in the Pentagon.
+The chief of staff does not have operational command authority over Air Force forces.
+That is within the purview of the combatant commanders who report to the secretary of defense.
+The chief of staff exercises supervision of Air Force units and organizations as the designee of the secretary of the Air Force.

-The current chief of staff of the Air Force is General Charles Q. Brown Jr..
+The 24th and current chief of staff of the Air Force is General Kenneth S. Wilsbach.

 Responsibilities

 Department of the Air Force

-Under the authority, direction and control of the secretary of the Air Force, the chief of staff presides over the Air Staff, acts as the Secretary's executive agent in carrying out approved plans, and exercises supervision, consistent with authority assigned to the commanders of the Unified Combatant Commands, over organizations and members of the Air Force as determined by the Secretary.
-The chief of staff may also perform other duties as assigned by either the president, the secretary of defense or the secretary of the Air Force.
+Under the authority, direction and control of the secretary of the Air Force, the chief of staff presides over the Air Staff.
+They act as the Secretary's executive agent in carrying out approved plans, and exercises supervision, consistent with authority assigned to the commanders of the Unified Combatant Commands, over organizations and members of the Air Force as determined by the Secretary.
+The chief of staff may perform other duties as assigned by either the president, the secretary of defense or the secretary of the Air Force.

 The vice chief of staff of the Air Force, also a four-star general, is the chief of staff's principal deputy.